facebook

 While I can’t fully answer the question the title above asks, I can share my experience as the parent of an adult with autism.

 So how does autism affect adult life?
 Here’s an example of our son being called for jury duty, when he was 23 years old.
 It’s a simple matter, right?
-In California (where we then lived), you just call the number provided in the letter on the assigned date and find out if you are selected to appear for possible service.
+In California (where we then lived), you simply call the number provided in the letter on the assigned date and find out if you are selected to appear for service.
 Simple.
 Only, it’s not to one with autism, who has the common accompanying anxiety and executive function challenges.
 So how did this eventually work out?
 It wasn’t easy.

 (When my son had to take the bus to the satellite college campus the next town over from us, which is about 25 minutes from our home in the opposite direction of the jury duty town, it took him an hour to get there and 1.5 hours to get home.)

 It’s not uncommon for those with autism to develop areas of special interest, fortunately for my son, his interests happen to be in computer science/programming and tech-related topics, so hopefully one day this will result in him being able to secure a job.
 I don’t expect it will be an easy path, and I doubt his finding a job will happen in a typical manner with interviews, etc. He does have the aptitude, so I am hopeful.
 Meanwhile, I pray for a path, a person, who can come alongside him and hopefully mentor him.
-Someone who understands that my son is perfectly capable, he just functions in some different ways that a little understanding can help mitigate.
+Someone who understands that my son is capable, he just functions in some different ways that a little understanding can help mitigate.

 One thing I find incredibly troubling in the jury duty situation is that my son could well have found himself in jail had we not stepped in… simply due to his neurology, not because he had any desire or intention to thwart the law.
 This prospect is frightening and leads me to question: how many individuals with disabilities are in jail not because they are bad people who meant any harm or meant to break the law, but simply because they lacked the support and guidance needed to help them navigate complex governmental systems?
 The possibilities are staggering.